somilshekhar/Pdf-viewer-andriod-app/README.md

 ## How to Run
 1. Download or clone this project.
 2. Open in Android Studio.
 3. Build and run on a device or emulator.
+The code is well commented so user can get a better clarification about the codes.

 ---